Gissing Family: Algernon Gissing

-Biography

-Algernon's parents were Thomas Waller Gissing (1829-1870) and Margaret Gissing (1832-1913), and he had two older brothers named William and George.
-His initial education was at Back Lane School in Wakefield, but from 1870 he started attending Lindow Grove School in Cheshire as a boarder, as a result of his father's death.
-He went on to study Law at London University, graduating with an LLB in 1882.
-He practised as a solicitor in Wakefield for a while, but failed to attract enough clients to sustain his practise.

-Having been unsuccessful in his legal career, Gissing decided to pursue an interest in writing literature.
-During his life, he wrote and published 30 books, but earned a negligible income from them.
-He received a number of grants from the Royal Literary Fund.

-Published works

-Gissing's 1924 Cotswold walking guide, The Footpath Way in Gloucestershire was one of the first for the district.
+Algernon Fred Gissing (1860–1937) was an English novelist and the younger brother of George Robert Gissing.

 Alfred Charles Gissing

-Alfred Charles Gissing (20 January 1896 (Epsom, Surrey) – 27 November 1975 (Valais, Switzerland)), was an English writer and headmaster, the youngest son of George.
+Alfred Charles Gissing (20 January 1896 (Epsom, Surrey) – 27 November 1975 (Valais, Switzerland), was an English writer and headmaster, the youngest son of George.
 After the early death of their father on 28 December 1903, Walter Leonard (born at Exeter on 10 December 1891) and Alfred Charles, benefited from a small government pension.
 The following report was published in The Times newspaper for 24 June 1904:

 At the time, Walter was a boarder at school in Norfolk, and Alfred had moved in 1902 to live with foster parents, a Mr and Mrs Smith who were farmers at Treverva Farm, Mabe, near Falmouth, Cornwall.
 Alfred lived with them until he left school.
 Like his brother Walter, Alfred went as a boarder to Gresham's School, Holt.
 He was there between 1910 and 1914, becoming a House Prefect.